oli-weighell2/coin-calculator/README.md

 ## Developer notes

-##### Coin calculation:
-See /models/coins.js.

-##### Amount validation
-See /routes/fields.js

-##### CSS
+- **Coin calculation**: see /models/coins.js.
+- **Amount validation**: see /routes/fields.js
-See /assets/sass.
+- **CSS**: see /assets/sass.
 Once updated, css files will need to be recompiled by running:
 ```
 $> npm run postinstall
 ```
-##### HTML
-See /views/pages/index.html and /views/partials/form.html.
+- **HTML**: see /views/pages/index.html and /views/partials/form.html.

-##### Form configuration:
-The app uses the HMPO form wizard to abstract the form building process.
+- **Form configuration**: the app uses the HMPO form wizard to abstract the form building process.
 Fields and step behaviour can be configured from routes/fields.js and routes/steps.js.
 See /node_modules/hmpo-form-wizard/readme for more details.

 ## Unit tests